Syed-Saleh-Programmer/Automations-In-Bash/README.md

 This repo is all about creating daily routine automations using `bash` scripting language.

-Here is the lists of Automations Included (Continuasly adding):
+Here is the lists of Automations Included (Continuasly adding more Scripts):

 - [___Automate the Initialization of a React App___ ]()
 - [___Automate the Initialization of Javascript App___ ]()